18 Best Places to Visit in California During Winter

 If you’re not into downhill skiing or snowboarding, there’s still plenty of fun to be had playing in the snow, like snowshoeing or cross-country skiing through the nearby Inyo National Forest.

-After a long day adventuring outside, relax those aching muscles in one of the many natural hot springs in Mammoth Lakes, like the expansive Wild Willy’s Hot Springs, Hilltop Hot Tub, or Crab Cooker, which provides panoramic views of the surrounding mountains.
+After a long day adventuring outside, relax those aching muscles in one of the many natural hot springs in Mammoth Lakes, like the expansive Wild Willy’s Hot Springs, Hilltop Hot Tub, or Crab Cooker, each of which provides panoramic views of the surrounding mountains.
 Nothing beats soaking in some toasty warm water, taking in the vistas of one of the world’s most impressive mountain ranges!

 Woman sitting in hot spring in Mammoth Lakes, California in winter